Matt Cartwright: LGBT stance

 Cartwright has said, "there's no reason to discriminate against gay people".
 He does not believe religious leaders should be mandated to perform same-sex wedding ceremonies.

 Student loans

 In October 2018, Cartwright co-authored a Washington Post article proposing a pilot program to examine the effectiveness of non-transferable financial incentives such as certain student loan forgiveness being given to increase organ donation.

 Transportation

-Cartwright has pushed for re-establishing a passenger rail line between Northeastern Pennsylvania and New York City, which was last operated in the early 1970s with Erie Lackawanna Railway's Phoebe Snow Passenger Service.
+Cartwright pushed for re-establishing a passenger rail line between Northeastern Pennsylvania and New York City, which was last operated in the early 1970s with Erie Lackawanna Railway's Phoebe Snow Passenger Service.
 This restoration would use funds from the Infrastructure Investment and Jobs Act, also known as the INVEST in America Act.

-Joe Biden

-As of August 2022, Cartwright had voted in line with Joe Biden's stated position 100% of the time.

 Marjorie Taylor Greene

 Cartwright cosponsored a resolution to expel Georgia Republican Rep. Marjorie Taylor Greene from Congress, suggesting that she "advocated violence against our peers, the Speaker and our government."